Introduction

 string |

-Incoming message for most message types, for buttons the postbackdata specified when sending (see below) |
+Incoming message for most message types, for buttons the postbackData specified when sending (see below) |

 buttontext |